SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/update-profile.md

 ---
 title: Update profile
 uid: dp-update-profile
-description: How to update your own profile in the SuperOffice developer portal.
+description: How to update your own profile in the SuperOffice Developer Portal.
 author: Bergfrid Dias
-so.date: 04.26.2022
+so.date: 05.23.2022
-keywords: devportal, profile
-so.topic: howto
-so.version:
-so.envir: cloud
+keywords: Developer Portal, profile, user so.topic: howto so.version: so.envir: cloud